 VBA is a structured programming language, where individual statements are defined using the various building blocks of VBA such as objects, methods, and properties.
 These VBA statements are grouped in larger blocks called procedures.
 A procedure is a named group of statements that run as a unit to perform a specific task or calculate a specific result.

 Note: The term "macro" is sort of tired slang for "VBA procedure."
 While the terms "Macro" and "Macros" are used exclusively in the Word UI, a macro is more accurately defined as a recording of VBA code statements which are used to automate a whole series of actions carried out directly from Word.

 Accordingly all macros are procedures, but all procedures are not really macros.
 A macro is generally less effective than defining and using a properly constructed VBA procedure.
-For more on using the Macro recorder and its shortcomings, see the FAQ articles written by MVPs Bill Coan: Creating a macro with no programming experience using the recorder and Jay Freeman: How to modify a recorded macro.
+For more on using the Macro recorder and its shortcomings, see the: Create a Macro Using the Recorder and: How to Modify a Recorded Macro.

 If you looked at those articles, then some of the terms in this next block may be familiar.
 I recommend that you try to grasp and fully understand these basics now rather than later.
 A little more review and discussion can’t hurt.

 The first step to learning how to create procedures is to learn about the building blocks.

 VBA is an object-oriented programming language, which means the statements you create in VBA act on specific objects rather than being general commands.
 The Word application, and individual Word documents, are made of objects that you can manipulate through VBA statements.
 In fact a document is an object itself, as are individual paragraphs, sentences and words.
 There are many more types of objects defined in the Word object model.
 In many cases an object (e.g., Document) is a container for the collection of other objects (e.g., paragraphs, tables, etc.).